marcreynolds/applescripts/README.md

   used as part of an Automator script for toggling a Google Hangouts camera without needing to switch to the Hangouts window.
-* `google_hanguts/focus_window.applescript`: this script can be used as part of an Automator script to focus a Google Hangouts window
+* `google_hanguts/focus_window.applescript`: this script can be used as part of an Automator script to focus a Google Hangouts window -- THIS IS A WORK IN PROGRESS

 ## Setting up an Automator Service